BennyLouie/Simple-Pokemon-Battles-backend/README.md

 # This repository works as the backend for the following React Project:
 https://github.com/BennyLouie/simple-pokemon-battles

-## You may want to fork and clone from that repository beforehand.

 ## To start off...
     -Fork and clone from this repository
     -Bundle install the gems from the Gemfile